Click on the dogs name to take you to their individual page.

 Characteristics: Double coat

-Colors: Red, sable, fawn, black and tan, with or without white flashings
+Colors: Red, sable, black and tan (known as tri coloured), with or without white flashings

 Overall Grooming Needs: Low